 Why Pool Safety is So Important

-These statistics are bleak, and that’s not even considering how many people are seriously injured and sometimes permanently disabled as a result of nearly drowning.
+These statistics are bleak, and that’s not even considering how many people are seriously injured and sometimes permanently disabled due to nearly drowning.
 Worse still, more often than not, these deaths and injuries are entirely preventable if proper safety precautions are in place.

 Ground Rules to Establish to Keep Your Kids Safe Around the Pool

 Pool safety doesn’t have to be complicated.
-Putting a few basic rules in place for you and your loved ones can keep everyone, especially your kids, safe without having to spoil their summer fun.
+Putting a few basic rules in place for you and your loved ones can keep everyone, especially your kids, safe without spoiling their summer fun.
 I’ll discuss each of the rules in detail below, but to begin, I’ll start simply by listing the four simple ground rules to establish before enjoying your pool.

 - Supervise children in the water at all times

 - Learn CPR

 - Teach children to stay away from the pool drains

 Supervise Your Children In the Water at All Times